valerieyang00/Project-2/README.md

 ## Stretch goals
 * Add social page where users can reach out to other users in the close by location for activities requiring multiple people (by using 'Participants' from API)
+* Add more functionality to social networking capabilities
 * Use another API (geoapify) for user to find eateries/things to do in selected location/area as bonus aspect in finding "what to do"